m-schochet/asas-sn-cnn/README.md

 # Stellar Rotation Period Prediction from the All-Sky Automated Survey for Supernovae Light Curves using Deep Learning
-#### AKA: asas-sn cnn
+#### AKA: asas-sn-cnn

+## Primary Author and contact for issues: [Meir Schochet](mailto:schoche4@msu.edu).
-This repository hosts all the code used in the development of the convolutional neural network from Schochet & Planet et al. (in prep) "Stellar Rotation Period Prediction from ASAS-SN Light Curves using Deep Learning"
+This repository hosts all the code used in the development of the convolutional neural network from Schochet & Planet et al. (in prep) "The ASAS-SN Rotation Period CNN (ARC) I: 200,000+ Deep Learning Inferred Stellar Rotation Periods from The All-Sky Automated Survey for Supernovae"

 ## Repository Guide